Associate Professor of Modern Korean Literature, University of Michigan

 An icon of resistance during South Korea’s authoritarian era, the poet and playwright Kim Chi-ha is now an apostate, a martyr who has outlived martyrdom.
 Around him unfolds a complex tale of a society deeply divided about how to remember, narrate, and sacralize the sacrifices that were exacted in the process of its “compressed modernization.”
 Entering this tale through two controversial pieces of writing that Kim Chi-ha produced on the topic of death in 1970 and 1991, Youngju Ryu’s talk will address the role that death, both actual and symbolic, played in the process of South Korea’s democratization.
 Within the politics of death that shaped both the terrain of resistance during South Korea’s authoritarian era and the configuration of competing narratives that delimited how the era would be remembered after its end, Kim Chi-ha is a singular presence “that grows more painful with each additional probing.”

-Generously supported by the Min Young-Chul Memorial Fund at the Korea Institute.
+Generously supported by the Sunshik Min Endowment for the Advancement of Korean Literature at the Korea Institute, Harvard University.